 Of course, the cost per hour increases as you move up to these higher tiers and with a higher performance of virtual machine instances.
 The best approach to cost savings is to purchase two plans.
 One for development and testing and the other for your production environment.
 The shared plan is optimal for development and testing.
 Microsoft also offers discounted Azure pricing for Visual Studio subscribers to run development and testing workloads.
 There are discounts for individuals, Enterprise Agreement customers and for development teams.
 For more information, refer to the URL shown here.
 One way to reduce development and testing costs is to remove the Azure App Service plan hosting your development testing environment when it is no longer needed.
 This of course will terminate the hourly billing for that service plan.
 For the production plan, you'll need to have a clear understanding of the workloads and their storage, CPU, and memory requirements.
 In many cases, the best cost savings can be achieved by purchasing a single App Service plan to host all of your web apps, rather than hosting them in individual App Service plans.
 Most businesses will want to leverage the autoscale feature, which will automatically scale up and down the number of running instances based on any desired metric.

 This feature is only available in Standard, Premium, and Isolated instances.
 Keep in mind that the cost per hour for the Standard plan is about 25% higher than that of the Basic plan.
-Also, note that App Service plan costs are fixed regardless of the number of running instances or number web apps hosted within the plan.
 Azure Cloud Services is another platform Azure Service offering.
 Like Azure App Service, it is designed to support applications that are scalable, reliable, and inexpensive.
 The key difference between Azure App Service and Cloud Service is that with the Cloud Service you have more control over the virtual machines hosting your services.
 You can install your own software on Cloud Service VMs and access them remotely.
 Within your Cloud Service, you can deploy web roles and worker roles as needed.
 The Cloud Service will also contain the storage needed for your web app deployment.
 A Cloud Service instance then is essentially a container for your web app deployment.
 Cloud Service plans like App Service plans are available in different tiers that allow you to choose a plan that best suits the demands of your application.